yuanheTian/ChiMed/README.md

 This github repository includes the information about the ChiMed Corpus.

+## Updates

+Apr.
+19, 2022

+**Upcoming Annotated Corpus based on ChiMed** We have annotated 1,000 QA pages with Chinese word segmentation and medical terms.
+The corpus will be released soon.
+Please send an email to `yhtian@uw.edu` if you are interested in the new annotated corpus.
+We will contact you back when the data is available. :)

 ## The Copyright

 The copyright of the corpus belongs to [39ask](http://www.39.net/).
 We release the ChiMed corpus based on our contract with 39ask.